uppadhyayraj/specflowstepsgenerator/README.md

 6. If you select the option "SpecFlow Step Definition - Generate in an existing file", then it will show the option for searching and selecting an existing C# class file and override the file contents with copied step definitions along with full class structure.
     ```Note: This option is useful when you wanted to create a new step definition file from scratch after you have already created skeleton for your solution.```

-## Future Ahead/Known Bugs:
+## Future Enhancements/Known Bugs:

 - Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
-- Existing Steps Definition checking while generating steps definitons.
+- Existing Steps Definition checking while generating steps definitions.
-- Default variable type is appearing as string, workaround is to update post steps generation.
-Will be adding a configuration for override the default type and set it as "dynamic" so that it works well.
+- Fixed <del>Default variable type is appearing as string, workaround is to update post steps generation.
+Will be adding a configuration for override the default type and set it as "dynamic" so that it works well.</del>

 ## Release Notes:

-Notes for the released versions
+## [1.0.5]
+- Removal of punctuations from Method names

+### 1.0.4
+Fixed the issue "Default variable type is appearing as string".
+Now step bindings correctly picking up string and numbers.

 ### 1.0.0: